jsenn2/jsenn2.github.io/about.md

 In the realm of research, my true love lies in quantitative methods, especially using R. Beyond that, I really enjoy chess and walking.

-Beyond the world of academia, I've also engaged with wider audiences through newspaper articles and radio interviews, discussing topics like the growth of non-religious populations and the reasons behind the shifting religious sentiments in society.
-Beyond that, I really enjoy chess and walking.